Nhiwins/Final-Project/Offensive.md

   - Port 139 netbios-ssn
   - Port 445 netbios-ssn

-_TODO: Fill out the list below.
-Include severity, and CVE numbers, if possible._

 The following vulnerabilities were identified on each target:
 - Target 1
-  - Weak User Password
+  - Weak User Password (High Severity)
-  - User Enumeration
+  - User Enumeration (Medium Severity)
-  - User Privelege Escalation
+  - User Privelege Escalation (High Severity)

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._

 ### Exploitation
-_TODO: Fill out the details below.
-Include screenshots where possible._

 The Red Team was able to penetrate Target 1 and retrieve the following confidential data:
 - Target 1